animazum/Bioinformatics-Pipeline-Project/README.md

 ## Recommended setup to run the program:

 ##### Install docker and create docker container
-I recommend to use docker for this as it is a very powerful tool to test, use and standardize any program in a safe and controlled environment.
+I recommend using docker for this as it is a very powerful tool to test, use and standardize any program in a safe and controlled environment.
 But Docker is not fundamentally needed.

 Installation of docker can be found in dockers website: https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository

-Follow the steps to instal docker as they could change depending on date, year, etc that you are looking at this readme file.
+Follow the steps to install docker as they could change depending on date, year, etc that you are looking at this readme file.

 ##### Creating the docker container.